MichaelHelgesen/100daysofcode/R3Log.md

 **Total:**  1.5 h

 **Thoughts:** I only got to code this morning.
 We had a wonderful day in Oslo together.
-I was t tired to to any more coding when I got home
+I was t tired to to any more coding when I got home.

 ### D18 #100DaysOfCode - 18.5.18